-Although Naval Weapons Station Earle did not contain as much asbestos as some other naval installations, several sites such as buildings C-16, C-25, C-40, 511, 553-555 and 557 were known to have been built with asbestos-containing materials.
+Although Naval Weapons Station Earle did not contain as much asbestos as some other naval installations, several sites and buildings C-16, C-25, C-40, 511, 553-555 and 557 were known to have been built with asbestos-containing materials.
 This asbestos contamination, along with other dangerous contaminants, forced the EPA to designate Naval Weapons Station Earle a Superfund site.
-The station was added to the EPA’s National Priorities List in 1990, a designation reserved for the nation's most contaminated Superfund sites.
+The station was added to the EPA’s National Priorities List in 1990.

 A 1990 to 1995 investigation of 27 sites on the base revealed the presence of lead, chromium, VOCs and asbestos.
 The investigation included the testing of several samples of groundwater, soil and sediment to determine the nature and the extent of the contamination.

 Two landfill locations on the property contained a mix of domestic and industrial wastes and likely were the final destination of asbestos-contaminated materials.
 Along with other dangerous substances, asbestos has likely contaminated the soil in these areas, according to EPA Superfund records.